-Cancer cells metabolism sugar in a different way to healthy cells (Warburg effect).
+Cancer cells metabolism sugar in a different way to healthy cells (the Warburg effect).
 While most people would benefit from a diet lower in sugar, ketogenic or calorie restricted diets need to be viewed in the context of diagnosis and treatment.
-Some promising evidence has been seen with a specific type of brain tumour called glioma in research setting, but more information is needed.
+Some promising evidence has been seen with a specific type of brain tumour called glioma in a research setting, but more information is needed.

 Exercise and Cancer